novecapa/SheetPresentation/README.md

 # SheetPresentation

-Pqckage to show some View like UIKit presentation
+Package to show some View like UIKit presentation

 ## Instalation